 - Option 2 - for many, refinancing your principle Canadian residence and using the equity to purchase your foreign home is by far the simplest finance solution.

 - Up to 80% of the value of your home can be refinanced, for example: if you have a home worth $500,000 and only hold a mortgage of $250,000 you can refinance to $400,000, payoff the $250,000 mortgage and use the other $150,000 to buy a vacation home.

 - The interest rate will be lower because you remortgaged your permanent residence and have no mortgage owing on the vacation home.

 - Makes it simpler and faster to buy in the foreign location.

 - There are no restrictions on the use of the vacation home, such as if used for a rental

-- PS - if foreign ownership is not your cup-of-tea, you have many financing options on Canadian vacation properties.
+- You also have many financing options on Canadian vacation properties as well.

 Best Finance Option

 Mike, the Realtor, has tried and tried to get local financing for his predominately Canadian, US, and UK customer base, and it's a tough slug.
 His recommendation?
 Option 2.
 That's what Sarah and Jackson did.
 Having cash also gave them a much better negotiating position.

 If you'd like to explore your finance options, please fell free to contact us.